ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ultisnips.md

 #### Useful: tabstop placeholders

-Placeholders are used to enrich a tabstop with a description or default text.
+Use placeholders to enrich a tabstop with a description or default text.
 The syntax for defining placeholder text is `${1:placeholder}`.
 Placeholders are documented at `:help UltiSnips-placeholders`.
 Here is a real-world example I used to remind myself the correct order for the URL and display text in the `hyperref` package's `href` command: